 What happens to the games we make for the program?

 Whatever you want!
-If you want to take your game to market and sell it, we can help you!
-If you want to show your game at the Capital Creative Showcase, great!
+If you want to take your game to market and sell it, we would love to see that.
+If you want to show your game at the Capital Creative Showcase, we plan to feature a spotlight presentation of PGJ at CCS 2022 and as a participant, you’re already part of it.
 If you just want to call it done after it’s over, that’s fine too.

 Can I come with my own team?

 Absolutely, pre-formed teams and game ideas are completely acceptable if you want to skip the pitch day and team building and just get right to work.

 What if I don’t get along with my team members?